.

 Relationships beyond the EU NeighborhoodRussia ;

-Arab countries : Agreements with the Gulf Cooperation Council ,
+Arab Countries: Agreements with the GCC ,

 Iraq, Yemen;

-Asia : Agreements with the ASEAN , Indonesia, Singapore,
+Asia: Agreements with the ASEAN , Indonesia, Singapore,

 Vietnam, Papua New Guinea, Fiji, Kazakhstan, Central Asia, New Zealand The EU has not relations with Iran.